cgpotts/pypragmods/README.md

 ## LSA 2015 code

 For examples of the anxious experts model in action, see `lsa2015/lsa2015.py`.
 It includes the code for the illustrative examples in Levy and Potts 2015 (reference below).
-This code uses `lexica.py` to create a large space of lexica for analysis with `pragmod.py`.
-The same kind of code can be used with other models.
+In particular, the function `compositional_disjunction` shows how to use `lexica.py` to create a space of lexica for analysis with `pragmod.py`.

 ## References